brentcroft/pi-cam-object-detection-service/kit/README.md

 See: https://github.com/lhelontra/tensorflow-on-arm/releases.

-If you do not choose **tensorflow-1.12.0-cp35-none-linux_armv7l.whl** then you must amend correspondingly the file **01-build-tf-1.12-0-cp35.sh**, which has the following line hard-coded:
+If you do not choose **tensorflow-1.12.0-cp35-none-linux_armv7l.whl** then you must amend the file **01-build-tf-1.12-0-cp35.sh** correspondingly, since it has the following line hard-coded:

     sudo pip3 install tensorflow-1.12.0-cp35-none-linux_armv7l.whl